 - Animated transitions, the effects that play when you move from one slide to the next in PowerPoint.

-In this tutorial, I'll teach you how to master PowerPoint animations.
+In this tutorial, we'll learn how to create an animated PowerPoint presentation with a template.
 You'll learn how to add both key types of animations to a presentation.
-You'll also learn how to use the i9 Template System, which features the best animations I've seen in PowerPoint.
+We'll also look at how to make animated slides in PowerPoint from a template.

-You can find more great animated PowerPoint templates on GraphicRiver, or browse through this curated selection:
+You can find more great animated PowerPoint templates on GraphicRiver or Envato Elements.
+Or browse through this curated selection:

 Guide to Making Great Presentations (Free eBook Download)